charlesll/i-melt/docs/source/installation.rst

 General preparation
 -------------------

-Rampy runs with a traditional Python stack.
+i-Melt runs with a traditional Python stack.

 If you are not familiar with Python, you can first have a look at the `scipy lecture notes <https://scipy-lectures.org/>`_, a set of tutorials for the beginner.